trinodb/trino/docs/src/main/sphinx/develop/client-protocol.rst

       its value is the name of a session property that is removed from the client's accumulated list.
   * - ``X-Trino-Role``
     - Sets the "role" for query processing.
-A "role" is represents a collection of permissions.
+A "role" represents a collection of permissions.
 Set by response header ``X-Trino-Set-Role``.
-See doc:/sql/create-role to understand roles.
+See :doc:`/sql/create-role` to understand roles.
   * - ``X-Trino-Prepared-Statement``
     - A comma-separated list of the name=value pairs, where the